microsoft/vscode-react-native/README.md

 VS Code React Native extension collects usage data and sends it to Microsoft to help improve our products and services.
 Read our [privacy statement](https://www.visualstudio.com/en-us/dn948229) to learn more.

-If you don’t wish to send usage data to Microsoft, edit `VSCodeTelemetrySettings.json` file at `~/.vscode-react-native` and add `optIn:false`.
+If you don’t wish to send usage data to Microsoft: create and add `VSCodeTelemetrySettings.json` file at `~/.vscode-react-native` and add `optIn:false`.
+Or add `react-native-tools.telemetry.optIn: false` in `~/.vscode/settings.json` file.

 # Code of conduct